AdamNavarroLiriano/language-api/README.md

 ## Project Overview

-This project aims to create a versatile Language Translation API, currently supporting translations between English (en), Danish (da), and Swedish (sv).
-In its current version, the API allows translations for the following language pairs: en-da, da-en, en-sv, sv-en.
-Our future goal is to expand this list to support up to 12 language pairs.
+This project aims to create a Language Translation API based on Machine Learning.
+Currently, the API supports translations for four language pairs:
+- Danish - English (da-en)
+- English - Danish (en-da)
+- English - Swedish (en-sv)
+- Swedish - English (sv-en).

+Our immediate goal is to expand the API to support up to 12 language pairs, adding support for Norwegian Bokmål (nb), and allowing for translations in all possible combinations of language pairs in the set {da, en, nb, sv}.

 ## Getting Started